faq

 interest in joining our group

-Other inquiries: Postdocs and visiting students should email to discuss potential opportunities.
-Please include a description of your research interests, alignment with this lab, CV, any relevant recent publications, and your timeframe.
+Visiting students: Interested students should email to discuss potential opportunities.
+Please include a description of your research interests, alignment with this lab, CV, any relevant recent publications, funding sources, and your timeframe.
 If you are an international student, you may need to apply through the UW's VISIT program.
-Please note there is at least a 12-week lead time for visa applications and a 12-month limit on PhD visits.
+Please note there is at least a 12-week lead time for visa applications and a 12-month limit on the total length of PhD visits to the UW through the VISIT program.

 requesting letters of recommendation

-If you were a student in my class, will I write you a letter of recommendation?
+If you were an undergraduate student in my class, will I write you a letter of recommendation?

-I will agree to write letters for students in my classes only if I am confident I can write a strong letter that will help your application.
+I will write you a letter only if I am confident I can write a strong letter that will help your application.
 This is because a short, thin, or lukewarm letter is more likely to hurt your chances of admission into a program than help them.
-In general, if you did not actively participate in class or work with me outside of class in some manner (e.g., as a TA or participating in research), I would recommend that you ask someone else who knows you better and can speak to your qualities.
+If you did not work with me outside of class in some manner (e.g., as a TA or participating in research), I would recommend that you ask someone else who knows you better and can speak to your qualities.
 In other words, I should have some sense of your skills, work ethic, and personality that goes beyond just the grade you received in my class.

 I *also* ask that you meet the following criteria: